Improve your aim in CS:GO

 Another popular way is to train your aim by shooting bots on maps like AimBotz, CSGOHub.com etc. I prefer AimBotz because you can enable “Uneven Ground” which is highly recommended to also train your vertical aiming, not only switching targets left & right.
 CSGOHub has more features, like different modes, Bhop, Kz, Crosshair placement, etc. (also a very good map, even better but without even ground).
 There are many different ways in training on AimBotz, but you should always focus on precision and clean kills, just randomly killing and spraying on bots does not improve your aim, it makes it even worse.
 There are lots of possible settings on these maps and we can’t explain everything so I’ll give you a few tips of how to do but I’ll link you a good video which explains a very good way on how to proceed on AimBotz.
 AGAIN: Start slow, focus on clean aim, speed will come automatically.

-There are different games that are dedicated to improve your aim like Aim Lab (FREE) and Kovaak’s Aim Trainer (9.99€).
+There are different games that are dedicated to improve your aim like (FREE) and (9.99€).
 You can start free on Aim Lab but to be honest I don’t think it is necessary to train aim outside of CS:GO even though both programs have nice features.
 If you want a nice video of which Aimlab scenarios are good to improve at CS:GO, here you are:

-If you really want to improve you need to do your daily aim training.
+If you really want to improve you need to invest time and do your daily aim training.
 2-3 times a day 15-30 minutes are enough to keep your muscle memory fresh.